What type of car polisher is best?

 Throw, size and weight

-DA polishers are often described by their "throw" -- how far the pad orbits.
-A larger throw covers ground faster but needs more space to work on tight panels; a shorter throw is more controllable on mirrors, bumper corners and badge surrounds.
-Full-size machines (typically around a 5 to 6 inch backing plate) do the body panels.
-Smaller spot polishers with 1 to 3 inch plates get into door shuts, A-pillars and around handles where a big machine simply won't fit.
+DA polishers are often described by their "throw": how far the pad orbits on each pass.
+A larger throw (say 15mm or 21mm) covers ground faster but wants more open space, so it can feel clumsy on tight panels.
+A shorter throw (8mm or 12mm) is more controllable on mirrors, bumper corners and badge surrounds where you can't afford the pad to wander.
+Backing-plate size matters just as much: full-size machines run a 5 to 6 inch plate for the big body panels, while smaller spot polishers with 1 to 3 inch plates reach into door shuts, A-pillars and the awkward radius around door handles where a full-size head simply will not fit.
+Weight is the quiet factor people overlook in the shop and regret an hour into the job; a machine that tires your arms produces worse results, because tired arms wander and lean.

 What to look for when buying